How to Find Your Way Around Different Types of Software Testing?

 When conducted: When the product is designed

-As the name itself suggests, UI/UX testing checks the efficiency of UI and UX design.
-It is one of the non-functional types of testing, which looks for the optimal way of interaction between a software product and the target audience.
-UI/UX testing is quite different from any other type of testing, with its own procedures, methodologies, objectives, and concepts.
-In fact, this type of QA is an essential part of the Business Analysis process.
-UI/UX testing conducted prior to the launch of development can help to greatly improve the project idea before implementing it, which would boost the outcome brought by a product, minimize the probability of logical mistakes, and increase the efficiency of development.
+UI/UX testing is an essential part of the Business Analysis process.
+It is conducted prior to the development and helps to greatly improve the project idea before implementing it, which would boost the outcome brought by a product, minimize the probability of logical mistakes, and increase the efficiency of development.

 Do you want to learn more about UX testing?